AVEVA/CONNECT-data-services-developer-docs/content/api-reference/data-views/get-data-view-data/quick-start-get-data-view-data.md

 Streams in SDS may be configured to have non-default interpolation and extrapolation behavior.
 These behaviors are observed when stream data is included in data views.
 Data view data is always treated as dense, even if SDS returns sparse data.
 See the following section on empty or missing values for details.

 #### Stored retrieval
-Stored retrieval mode returns stored or window data only.
+Stored retrieval mode returns stored or window data.
 The resulting data view data will include only index values that exist in the underlying data items' data.
-If an index exists in one data item but not another, a null will appear for all data fields where the index does not exist.
+If an index exists on one data item but not another, a null will appear for all data fields where the index does not exist.
 For example:

 ```json
 [